 Then open a web browser and go to: https://ypxf72akb6onjvrq.ohkv8odznwh5jpwm.v1.p.beameio.net/insta-ssl

-Prove you are not a bot, and you will get a token in your email.
+Pass the Captcha and prove you are not a bot, and you will get a token in your email.
 If you have already done this previously, go and get yourself a second set of credentials just for terminal.
-There is a better way to do all this but this is simplest.
+This is the simplest way to do it.

 pi@raspberrypi:~ $ beame-insta-ssl create 'token from email'